 - The Saturday auditions generally begin with check-in/registration from 11am-12noon. - Greetings from the dance faculty and Admissions/Financial Aid Personnel are from 11:30am-12noon. - The audition class is from 12:00-2:00pm.
-The class is comprised of a 60-minute Ballet class followed by a 60-minute Modern class. - From 2-2:15pm there will be an opportunity for students to speak with current dance majors about the program. - Solo presentations will be scheduled from 2:30-5:00pm.
+The class is comprised of a variety of techniques including ballet, modern, jazz and improvisation. - From 2-2:15pm there will be an opportunity for students to speak with current dance majors about the program. - Solo presentations will be scheduled from 2:30-5:00pm.